Spirit of Queensland: History

-In 2013, the project was scaled back, with the train length being reduced to nine cars by removing the luxury sleepers and restaurant cars.
-That resulted in a revised project cost of $204 million.

-In October 2013, the first refurbished Tilt Train entered service on the existing Brisbane to Cairns service.
-With the introduction of the Tilt Train, which has a maximum speed of 160 km/h, the journey time was reduced to 24 hours 55 minutes.
+In 2013, the project was scaled back.
+The train length was reduced to nine cars by removing the luxury sleepers and restaurant cars.
+This change resulted in a revised project cost of $204 million.
+In October of the same year, the first refurbished train was introduced on the Brisbane to Cairns service.
+With a maximum operating speed of 160 km/h, the journey time was reduced to 24 hours 55 minutes.

 Rolling stock

 Each Spirit of Queensland train consists of: